 Yes you can.
 It will probably increase the cost of your life insurance premium though.

-How could smoking affect your life insurance cost?
+How can smoking affect the cost of your life insurance?

-Due to the health risks of smoking (such as cancer, angina and heart disease), you will pay more for life insurance cover.
-According to MoneySuperMarket data (2018), the average non-smoker pays £9.96 per month for decreasing term insurance
+Due to the health risks of smoking (such as cancer, angina and heart disease), if you currently smoke you will pay almost certainly have to pay more for life insurance cover.

 What if you quit smoking?